 In 2019, Woolworths Group announced a "de-merger" from the Endeavour group.
 Through this process Woolworths Group plans to separate pokies, gambling, and liquor related revenue worth \$700 million per year from the corporation.
-Commentary on the issue highlights problematic gambling and reputational risks associated with this type of investment to liquor and gambling markets, Woolworths is signalling that these investments are unethical and unaligned with the company's ethical values - forgoing the earnings in favour of following their internal beliefs on what Woolworths Group should represent.
+Commentary on the issue highlights problematic gambling and reputational risks associated with this type of investment to Woolworths Group shareholders and a lack of cohesion with "Family Friendly Values."
+By separating Woolworths Group from the liquor and gambling markets, Woolworths is signalling that these investments are unethical and unaligned with the company's ethical values - forgoing the earnings in favour of following their internal beliefs on what Woolworths Group should represent.